wp-plugins/links-auto-replacer/README.txt

 3. The auto replacement of the keywords in the post.

 == Changelog ==

+= 1.3 =
+* Major enhancement on the replacing methodology.
+* Stopping the replacement inside html tags.

 = 1.2.1 =
 * Add "Disable Auto Links" meta box to the pages.